endless-sky/endless-sky-wiki/wiki/MapData.md

 # Introduction

-An useful tool for creating planets and systems is the [Endless Sky editor](https://github.com/quyykk/plugin-editor).
+A useful tool for creating planets and systems is the [Endless Sky editor](https://github.com/quyykk/plugin-editor).
 This most especially helps with the positioning of systems and the distance/period of planets in a system.

 The [syntax](DataFormat#grammar-specifications) for the definition of a galaxy, system, or planet is: